-Our audits of FMC reporting entities' financial statements aim to increase investor confidence.
-One way we ensure these audits are done well is by reviewing audits performed by registered audit firms.
-We explain the results to each firm so they understand any issues identified and can improve their higher-risk audits.
+Audits of FMC reporting entities' financial statements are aimed at increasing investor confidence.
+One way we ensure these audits are done well is by reviewing the audits done by registered audit firms.
+We explain the results of our reviews to each audit firm so they understand any issues identified, and can improve their higher-risk audits.